The tax reform bill recently passed by Congress is expected to boost middle-income Nevadans’ wages by an average $610 next year.

 Rosen, however, completely omits this important piece of context.

 Finally, she asserts that the bill would “cause millions to lose their health-care coverage.”
-Despite the Independent rating this claim as entirely truthful, it is again better described as “Mostly False.”
+Despite the Nevada Independent rating this claim as entirely truthful, it is again better described as “Mostly False.”

 The bill contains no mechanism that revokes health-care coverage from anyone.
 Currently, federal law penalizes those who do not purchase health insurance.
 The new tax reform legislation merely removes that penalty.